To Do

 • Submit your name recording, cell phone number and both emergency and missing-persons contacts via my.mtholyoke (see Demographics & Contact Info on the self-service menu for students) between May 15 and August 1 for students starting classes in the fall semester; between late-October and early-January for students starting classes in the spring semester.

-• Submit a photo for your MHC OneCard, the ID that you'll use on campus, by August 1 (January 3 for spring entrants).
+• Upload a photo for your MHC OneCard, the ID that you'll use on campus, by August 1 (January 3 for spring entrants).

 • Academics

 • Review the Academic Calendar.
+If needed, switch to the tab for the academic year you’ll be attending!
 Please note that further additions and revisions to the academic calendar may be made if needed.

 • Review the Academic Guide for New Students (requires login to my.mtholyoke) to prepare for advising and registration.